Kaviarasu1408/LLM/LLM/Stage1/DataPreparationAndSampling.md

 ## Data Preparation and Sampling

 ## How do you prepare a input text for training LLM ?

-- One of the way is a word based Tokenizer
+- One of the way is a word based Tokenizer.
 - Break the sentence into a individual words for a token or tokenization text.
 - Assign tokens Ids into each token.Each token Ids are associated with the token.
 - Encode the token Id with vector embedding.